 AS: Why do you think that the series failed to take off?

-CB: Well it's the perennial bleat of course, but I mean it was in a
+CB: It's the perennial bleat of course, but I mean it was in a

 crappy slot and put on at a lousy time, so consequently the figures